na-na-hi/renget/archive/oaicards.md

 `Ne, Onii-chan, how long are you going to sleep?` Multiple things are established from this single dialogue:
 From the character's name "Sakura" we know she is a girl and the setting is Japanese, "Onii-chan" tells us how she usually refers to the user and what their relationship is. `how long are you going to sleep` shows that Sakura is a little impatient with you, implying a needy or bratty personality.
-An alternative like `Wake up Onii-chan, it's morning!"` implies she cares for you since she came to wake you up.
+An alternative like `Wake up Onii-chan, it's morning!` implies she cares for you since she came to wake you up.
 I know I'm just being a literature teacher at this point, breaking down a single line but this is the fact I've observed.
 To prove my point, let me create Sakura.

 ![17_Sakura](https://files.catbox.moe/ji9neu.png)